MaterSim/PyXtal/doc/Usage.rst

     ['1', '-1', '2', 'm', '3', '-3', '6', '-6', '6/m']

-Finally, a one-hot matrix representation `(15, 13)` can also be obtained via
+The one-hot matrix representation `(15, 13)` can also be obtained via

 .. code-block:: Python